aryajavidi/Group_2_Final/README.md

 ### Addition of amenities column to our dataset

 In at attempt to better understand what factors influence the price of airBnB listings, we decided to include the amenities column from the dataset.
 Amenities such as 'Wireless internet', 'Air condiitoning', 'Kitchen', and 'Heating' could all play key factors in the price of the airBnB.
-While location and number of acommodations remains the primary indicators for how expensive a listing will be, amenities can also play a big role in the price.
+While location and number of acommodations remain the primary indicators for how expensive a listing will be, amenities can also play a big role in the price.

-Below is a dataframe and corrosponding bar graph to display the most expensive amenities on average for a rental property in New York City.
+Below is a dataframe and corresponding bar graph displaying the most expensive amenities on average for a rental property in New York City.

 #### Amenities and Availibilities of Features